-- Develop a future plan for the commercial corner that includes the property within Town limits, the roads and businesses adjacent to the corner, and development and construction plans in the area that may impact the corner, such as the future of the Humpback Bridge. - Focus on development of beneficial relationships with the owner of the commercial corner, as well as proprietors of businesses housed therein. - Institute a more formal relationship, at the level of Town Council, with the City of Gaithersburg, and work with the City to develop and monitor plans for compatible land uses for properties in the vicinity of the commercial corner. - Work with the Montgomery County Department of Transportation and the City of Gaithersburg to redesign the intersection of Railroad Street and Washington Grove Lane in concert with proposed changes to the commercial corner.
+- Examine whether a Mixed-use definition would be compatible within Commercial Corner with upper level residential apartments/condominiums built over commercial/office tenant spaces. - Consider the relationship of the Commercial Corner to City of Gaithersburg commercial properties on opposite side of Railroad Street and Washington grove Lane - Focus on development of beneficial relationships with the owner of the commercial corner, as well as proprietors of businesses housed therein. - Institute a more formal relationship, at the level of Town Council, with the City of Gaithersburg, and work with the City to develop and monitor plans for compatible land uses for properties in the vicinity of the commercial corner. - Work with the Montgomery County Department of Transportation and the City of Gaithersburg to redesign the intersection of Railroad Street and Washington Grove Lane in concert with proposed changes to the commercial corner and the planned shared use path.

-8.2 Zoning Issues
+8.2 Zoning Use Issues